xizon/Uix-Page-Builder/README.md

 You could add any new pages using the plugin to your WordPress site, find the **Pages** menu in the WordPress Dashboard Navigation menu.
 Click **Add new**.
 The **"Uix Page Builder Attributes"** section applies page builder templates to your new page.

+Here are **3+**  templates for you to swipe and make your own.
+Here, you will find free, professional design for Uix Page Builder.
+We add new, fresh designs regularly in order to provide you with large variety of templates to chose from.

 = Displaying on Front-end Pages =